MicrosoftDocs/Viva/Viva/topics/viva-topics-card-viva-connections.md

 ## Viva Topics cards
 There are two separate Viva Topics cards for two separate intentions.
-The Viva Topics Discover card can be used to view topics and knowledge areas for people who could be interested in learning more or contributing to a topic.
+The **Viva Topics Contribute card** can be used to reach people who are known knowledge managers and are already engaged with topics and knowledge areas.
+Topics and knowledge areas are dynamically displayed in the card based on the viewers interests, current projects, and expertise.
+The **Viva Topics Discover card** can be used to view topics and knowledge areas for people who could be interested in learning more or contributing to a topic.
 Topics and knowledge areas are dynamically displayed in the card based on the viewer’s interests, current projects, and expertise.
-The Viva Topics Share card can be used to reach people who are known knowledge managers and are already engaged with topics and knowledge areas.
-Topics and knowledge areas are dynamically displayed in the card based on the viewers interests, current projects, and expertise.

 ## The Viva Topics Contribute card